simasdev/tcp-hunter/README.md

   in order to start receiving notifications.

-You can either use previously mentioned interfaces' **implementations in TCPHunter.TCPHelper.Implementation namespace** or **by adding services by calling .AddTCPHunter which adds the TCP-Hunter services to the services container**
+You can either use previously mentioned interfaces' **implementations in TCPHunter.TCPHelper.Implementation namespace** or **add services by calling .AddTCPHunter which adds the TCP-Hunter services to the services container**

 ## Technologies